gabe-kai/EarthRing/docs/07-streaming-system.md

    - Loads chunks from database if they exist (with geometry from terrain_data JSONB)
    - Generates new chunks via procedural service if not found
    - Automatically stores generated chunks in database (both `chunks` and `chunk_data` tables)
-   - Returns chunks with basic ring floor geometry
+   - Returns chunks with ring floor geometry and station flares (variable-width chunks)
-   - Ring floor geometry is visible in client (gray rectangular planes)
+   - Ring floor geometry is visible in client (gray rectangular planes with variable width)
    - Full generation with buildings and structures will be populated in Phase 2

 #### Chunk Storage ✅ **IMPLEMENTED**